rafamonba/LearningMaxPlusWFAfromRNN/README.md

 The complete execution environment for this application is contained within a single notebook.
 To run it:

-1. Locate the **`WFA&RNNs`** compressed folder in the repository and extract its contents into your working directory.
+1. Locate the **`WFA&RNNs.zip`** compressed folder in the repository and extract its contents into your working directory.
 This folder contains:
    * The continuous PyTorch oracle (`rnn_OhioT1DM.pth`, `vocabulary_OhioT1DM.json`).
    * A set of models with the prefix `WFA_*.pkl` used to evaluate different equivalence query resolution strategies.
    * The high-precision discrete models used to answer the final clinical queries (`NWFA_651states.pkl`, `DWFA_323states.pkl`).